MENUMENU

 A blue and white striped plate topped with a pile of round balls covered in coconut.

-Quick & easy no-bake White Chocolate, Coconut & Apricot Balls made with sweetened condensed milk take less than 10 minutes and are the perfect little treat!
+Quick and easy no-bake White Chocolate, Coconut & Apricot Balls made with dried apricots, coconut, white chocolate and sweetened condensed milk.
+Just 10 minutes prep and perfect for lunchboxes, freezer snacks or sweet cravings!

 Print Pin Rate